Collecting guide: The Brueghel dynasty

 It all starts with Pieter Bruegel the Elder (circa 1525/30-1569), whose obscure origins are revealed in his surname, which literally means ‘small village’.
 An exceptional talent, he moved to Brussels as an adolescent to become the pupil of Peter Coecke, the official artist to the Hapsburg Court.
 Coecke would become Pieter’s father-in-law, thus ensuring his best student continued his business.

 Bruegel later travelled to Italy and absorbed the influence of the Renaissance, but on his return he adapted his vision to the Dutch culture of the Low Countries.
-His pictures for wealthy patrons were highly individual, depicting peasant life in a sophisticated way — in works such as The Peasant Wedding Feast or Hunters in the Snow he shows Flemish commoners with erudite and often subversive references to poetry, philosophy, politics and religion.
+His pictures for wealthy patrons were highly individual, depicting peasant life in a sophisticated way — in works such as The Peasant Wedding Feast or Hunters in the Snow, both now in the Kunsthistorisches Museum in Vienna, he shows Flemish commoners with erudite and often subversive references to poetry, philosophy, politics and religion.

 Pieter Bruegel the Elder was also the first artist known to have captured snowfall in oil paint.
 The Adoration of the Magi in the Snow is a wonderful evocation of a snowstorm, while The Bird Trap shows, in the foreground of a frozen landscape, a trap set before an open window; the unseen figure within serves as a complex metaphor for the divine.